crowdbotics-apps/test-deploy-0211-de-19317/src/features/SocialLogin-Frontend117458/README.md

 In the next step `2.
 Add your Bundle Identifier`, open your project on xcode.
 > 1. Go to xcode and choose to open a project
 > 2. Open the `<your-Project_name>/ios/<your_project_name>.xcworkspace` file.
 > 3. Click on your project's name on the left side bar and look for `Bundle identifier`.
+You can update it to something like com.crowdbotics.<your_app_name>.
+In this tutorial, our app is names social-login-1234, so our identifier would be com.crowdbotics.social-login-1234.
+You can update this later.

 Copy this value and paste in the Facebook configuration field for bundle ID.

 Go to the step `4.
 Configure Your Info.plist` and follow all the instructions.